code-423n4/2023-08-goodentry/README.md

 Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.
 *Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

+- We know that the liveliness of the oracle can be an issue, but we dont check in our contracts as anyway the Aave lending pool wouldn't work in case of stale/zero price feed.
+- We also know that there can be some side effects when the supply of tokens is drained from the lending pool (borrowing), leading to positions that can't be closed, we know how to handle that though.

 ## Overview

 GoodEntry is a perpetual options trading platform, or protected perps: user can trade perps with limited downside.
 It is built on top of Uniswap v3 and relies on single tick liquidity.
 It consists of: